DOCUSIGN SITES & SERVICES TERMS AND CONDITIONS

 5.1 Each Account is associated with a single email address.
-If the domain of the primary email address associated with an Account is owned by a business or other organization (“Entity”) and was assigned to Customer as an employee, contractor or member of the Entity, such as [email protected] or [email protected] (“Entity Email Address”), Customer grants that Entity and its administrator(s) permission to: (a) identify Accounts created with an Entity Email Address; and (b) restrict or terminate access to an Account created with an Entity Email Address.
+If the domain of the primary email address associated with an Account is owned by a business or other organization (“Entity”) and was assigned to Customer as an employee, contractor or member of the Entity, such as email@example.com or firstname.lastname@example.org (“Entity Email Address”), Customer grants that Entity and its Account Administrator(s) permission to: (a) identify Accounts created with an Entity Email Address; and (b) restrict or terminate access to an Account created with an Entity Email Address.
 Customer acknowledges and agrees that DocuSign may assist Entity with such administration.

 6. SUBSCRIPTION PLANS & PRICES